AlenKir/LittlevGL_TicTacToeLab/README.md

 # LittlevGL_TicTacToeLab
 Working with LittlevGL - a graphic library - to create a simple tic tac toe game for STM32.
 (Ideally for STM32 but - COVID-19 and no access to it, so just in Eclipse.)
-Most of the base code and the structure given by the teacher.
+Most of the base code and the structure provided by the teacher.

 ## Used this instructions and documentation